April 19, 2024

 This tutorial showed you how to use fingerprinting to prevent sign-up fraud in React with the help of Fingerprint's React SDK.

-Fingerprint identifies unique visitors with up to 99.5 percent accuracy.
+Fingerprint identifies unique visitors with industry-leading accuracy.
 It offers features such as bot detection, device signals, and webhook integration, and it's GDPR/CCPA compliant.
 Sign up for a free fourteen-day trial of the Pro Plus plan to try it out.

 FAQ